 “A physical museum is itself a sort of data set — an aggregation of the micro in order to glimpse the macro.”

 We all have a surfeit inventory of things we'd like to show: our talents, our Instagram and SnapChat selfies, our love for others.
 But they can't all be on display at once.

 Like a museum, we have to curate our display while also growing our collection.

 The timing, packaging, and place for revealing of our greatest attributes and emotions are stories of their own.

-Like museum art pieces, personalities also require curation.
-It's impossible to show all your cards at once; pick a few from the archive and make the storytelling as compelling as possible.
+Like art pieces in a gallery, personalities also require curation.
+It's impossible to show all your cards at once — pick a few from the archive and make the storytelling as compelling as possible.